steinwurf/steinwurf-docs/source/score/basic_sender_receiver.rst

 After the initialization, we allocate a small buffer that should be transmitted to the receiver(s).
 We could fill this block with some actual data (e.g. from a small file), but that is not relevant here.
-We write this data block to the sender with ``write_data``.
-After this, we send a small 1-byte message using the same ``write_data`` function.
+We write this data block to the sender with ``write_message``.
+After this, we send a small 1-byte message using the same ``write_message`` function.
 This small 1-byte message is the end-of-transmission message.
 When the receiving application sees this message, it knows no data more will arrive, and it can shut down.
-The end-of-transmission message format is defined by the application, and can be anything.
-After this we set a callback to be executed when the sender' transmission queue is empty and no more data is to be sent.
-Here, we stop the IO service in this callback.
+The end-of-transmission message format is defined by the application, and it can be anything.
+After this, we set a callback to be executed when the sender's transmission queue is empty and no more data is to be sent.
+We stop the IO service in this callback.

 The actual network operations start when we run the io_service (this is the